ajchin/ajchin.github.io/index.md

 ## about

 I am currently a fifth year PhD student at Stanford in the [Department of Statistics](https://statistics.stanford.edu/) working with [Johan Ugander](https://web.stanford.edu/~jugander/).

+My interests include.

+I am also interested in the practice of ethical data science, encapsulating issues ranging from privacy to social good.